Updated 16/09/2024

 Bowel obstruction

 This is also known as a foreign body in your dog’s digestive system.
 While it’s similar to dietary indiscretions this refers to larger things like bones, pieces of plastic, or an object.
-The foreign body can become trapped in your dog’s GI tract, leading to a noisy build-up of gas, as well as being very uncomfortable for your doggo.
-Take them straight to the vet if you think they may have eaten something causing a bowel obstruction.
+The foreign body can become trapped in your dog’s GI tract, leading to a noisy build-up of gas, as well as being very uncomfortable and very dangerous for your doggo.
+Take them straight to the vet if you think they may have eaten something causing a bowel obstruction as rapid identification of the problem and treatment is key to a good outcome for your pooch.

 Stress and anxiety